khushi-411/khushi-411.github.io/_posts/2024-05-15-compute_architecture_and_scheduling.md

 than to cache memory.

 ### **Resource Partitioning and Occupancy**
-The ratio of the number of warps assigned to an SM to the maximum number it supports is called occupancy.
+The ratio of the number of wraps assigned to an SM to the maximum number it supports is called occupancy.
 The resources are dynamically partitioned across threads to support their execution.
 This prevents resource underutilization